danielrd6/ifscube/docs/oned_fit.rst

 Constraints are perhaps the most valuable tool for any spectral feature fitting.
-We already discussed the automated constraints that keep the same kinematical parameters for different spectral features using the **k_group** parameter, but :mod:`specfit` also accepts arbitrary relations between the same parameter of different features.
+We already discussed the automated constraints that keep the same kinematic parameters for different spectral features using the **k_group** parameter, but :mod:`specfit` also accepts arbitrary relations between the parameters of different features.
 For instance, suppose you want fix the flux relation between two lines you know to be physically connected, such as the [N II] lines at 6548A and 6583A.